vshih/CloudDiff/README.md

 2017-01-26 update (version 1.0.2.20) - Implement "Ignore exit status" option.

 2017-01-22 update (versions 1.0.2.17-19) - Update installation instructions for Mac/Linux; bug fixes.

-Provides two options for comparing different versions of your Dropbox files:  1) an external diff tool, or 2) a side-by-side diff within your browser.
-This can be TortoiseMerge, KDiff3, FileMerge, or any tool which can be triggered from the command line.

-From www.dropbox.com, in the "Version history" of any file, a column is added which allows you to select two versions to compare.
-Click the "Diff" button to trigger your configured diff tool, or the "Inline" button to view the difference in-browser.

-Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.

-Please let me know if you run into any issues at http://blog.vicshih.com/2011/09/clouddiff-chrome-extension.html .

-## Release History ##

 2017-01-21 update (version 1.0.2.16) - Support "Load older versions".